braindef/StiebelEltronReader/README.md

 # Stiebel Eltron Webinterface Reader (German)
 ### Reads the values from Stiebler Elteron Webinterface and parses it to a format that can be read by zabbix monitoring with external scripts (Tested so far on v2.5.6)
+if you want to use it in English or other Languages you must change the Keywords like "SOLLTEMPERATUR" to your language in the Zabbix Template

 There seems to be a thing that must be added: there are twice the Value SOLLTEMPERATUR HK 1, SOLLTEMPERATUR HK 2